Frank E. Butler: Death

 Annie died on November 3, 1926, in Greenville, Ohio.
 One biographer reported that Butler stopped eating after his wife's death, leading to his own death from malnutrition and starvation 18 days later, on November 21.
 According to another biographical source, the death certificate listed the cause of his death as senility.
 Butler was living with Hulda Haines, Oakley's younger sister, in Ferndale, Michigan at the time of his death.

 In popular culture

 The musical Annie Get Your Gun is based loosely on the lives of Annie Oakley and Frank Butler.
 Ray Middleton originated the role of Frank in the musical with Ethel Merman as Annie.
 Howard Keel starred in the film version with Betty Hutton.
 Bruce Yarnell played Butler in a 1966 Lincoln Center revival, with Ethel Merman again as Annie Oakley.
 Tom Wopat played the role of Butler in the 1999 Broadway revival.
 In 1957, a television production starring Mary Martin and John Raitt was broadcast on NBC.

 John Considine portrayed Butler in Buffalo Bill and the Indians, or Sitting Bull's History Lesson (1976).

-In Annie Oakley (1935) he is replaced by Toby Walker (Preston Foster).